THE WRONG CROSS TO TAKE UP DAILY

 As a new creation in Christ, you are now a partaker of the divine life and nature of God (2 Pet.
 1:3, 1 John 3:9).

-If you are still struggling with any sinful habit or negative emotion, don’t explain it away or embrace it as your cross; instead, seek to grow in the grace and the knowledge of the Lord Jesus so that your mind may be renewed according to the truths of God’s Word and so that you may begin to experience and walk increasingly in the freedom that Christ has purchased for you and increasingly manifest the fruit of the Spirit (John 8:31-32, 2 Pet.
+If you are still struggling with any sinful habit or negative emotion, don’t explain it away or embrace it as your cross; rather, seek to grow in the grace and in the knowledge of the Lord Jesus so that your mind may be renewed according to the truths of God’s Word and so that you may begin to experience and walk increasingly in the freedom that Christ has purchased for you and increasingly manifest the fruit of the Spirit (John 8:31-32, 2 Pet.
 3:18).

 Paul admonishes us to put off the deeds of the old man.

 Colossians 3:8-10 – NKJV

 8 But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.